Colorado State University: Main campus

 The campus is served by Transfort bus service, including the MAX Bus Rapid Transit route that opened in 2014.
+The CSU Transit Center, which has stations for eleven different Transfort bus routes, is located just outside the Lory Student Center.
+In the summer of 2014, Transfort and CSU launched a bus route called Around the Horn, or simply Horn, that exclusively serves the campus.
+As of 2025, Around the Horn has 23 stations located both in CSU's main campus and the CSU Tennis Center, which is located immediately to the south.

 Veterinary hospital

 The James L. Voss Veterinary Teaching Hospital was constructed in 1979 and houses 28 specialties under one roof, ranging from emergency to oncology.
 Located in the Veterinary Health Complex south of the main campus in Fort Collins, the hospital has 79 veterinarians on clinics, educating 280 third- and fourth-year veterinary students on clinical rotations.
 In fiscal 2019, the hospital logged nearly 47,000 cases.

 Foothills Campus

 The 1705 acre Foothills Campus, located on northwest edge of Fort Collins, is home to the department of atmospheric sciences, as well as several research and outreach centers.
 The Centers for Disease Control and Prevention, Engineering Research Center, B.W.
 Pickett Equine Center, Cooperative Institute for Research in the Atmosphere (CIRA), the Colorado Division of Wildlife, and the Animal Reproduction Biotechnology Lab can all be found at the Foothills Campus.